 Croton Spring Road is generally in good condition and accessible to all vehicles.
 After rains the road may become deeply rutted.
 Beyond the campsite area, a gate restricts further vehicle access.
 You may walk the eroded roadway into Croton Wash.

 There is no shade at either of the Croton Spring campsites.
 There is minimal groundcover nearby.

 Good views of the Chisos Mountains and typical desert terrain.
 Croton Peak and Slickrock Mountain are visible to the north.
 Croton Spring and Wash are within short walking distance from the campsite area.

 Javelina frequent this area.
 Secure all food in your vehicle, including coolers.
 Javelina can become aggressive around food.

-The campsites are adjacent to each other and share a parking area.
+The two campsites are adjacent to each other and share a parking area.
 These sites are suitable for a larger group by combining the two sites.
 Croton Spring is a reliable water source for wildlife.